 Evidence to Establish Liability In a First-Party Case.

-As in all cases, not one of these pieces of evidence will ever be the "smoking gun" that shows the bar is responsible for your loss.
+As in all cases, no single one of these pieces of evidence will ever be the "smoking gun" that shows the bar is responsible for your loss.
 Instead, it takes painstaking work to piece together exactly what the bar did, and what they should have done better to prevent the accident from occurring.

 Evidence Used to Establish The Losses Sustained

-By way of example, if you were walking out of a store, saw someone run into your car in a parking lot, and incident caused $1,000 in damages to your car, you're only really entitled to about $1,000.
+By way of example, if you were walking out of a store, saw someone run into your car in a parking lot, and the incident caused $1,000 in damages to your car, you're only really entitled to about $1,000.
 Most people easily understand this.
 The losses sustained in an injurious or fatal dram shop case are much more complicated because they're not as easily identified.
-But with the right attorney and the right evidence, juries will ensure that fair compensation is provided to make accident victims whole.
+But with the right attorney and the right evidence, juries will likely ensure that fair compensation is provided to make accident victims whole.

 Grossman Law Offices Knows How To Win First Party Dram Shop Lawsuits